FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 The FusionAuth R&D team, with decades of experience in security and software development, saw a clear market opportunity and went to work.

 "The feature is remarkably simple" said CTO Daniel DeGroff.
-"Rather than asking the user for their email address AND password on the FusionAuth login page, now we just ask them for their email.
-Once they type that in, FusionAuth tells them what their password is!
-It's that simple."
+"Rather than requiring an email address AND password to login, now we just ask them for their email.
+Then FusionAuth shows them their password.
+We literally show the user their plain text password.
+We store it in plain text anyway, so we thought, what the hell!
+We can even enter their password in for them if they don't know how to copy and paste."

 DeGroff continued: "We just store their plain-text password in the FusionAuth database, retrieve it, and show them!
 Plus, we can even type their password in for them if they don't know how to copy and paste.
 After completing the initial prototype we looked at each other and said 'Holy $@%!, I can't believe nobody thought of this before'.
 I'll never forget it."